Margravial Opera House

 The Margravial Opera House (Markgräfliches Opernhaus) is a Baroque opera house in the town of Bayreuth, Germany.
 Built between 1745 and 1750, it is one of Europe's few surviving theatres of the period and has been extensively restored.
-On 30 June 2012, the opera house was inscribed in the UNESCO World Heritage List because of its exceptional Baroque architecture.
+On 30 June 2012, the opera house was added to the UNESCO World Heritage List because of its exceptional Baroque architecture.

 Description

 Located in a widened part of the street so that carriages could pull up in front, the opera house is 71.5 meters long, 31 meters wide, and 26 meters tall.
 The building was constructed according to plans designed by the French architect Joseph Saint-Pierre (ca. 1709 – 1754), court builder of the Hohenzollern margrave Frederick of Brandenburg-Bayreuth and his wife Princess Wilhelmine of Prussia.
 The sandstone façade was designed to blend with the surrounding buildings and to reference the Place Vendôme in Paris, with large Corinthian columns.
 A balustrade stretched across the entire façade, with sculptures of Minerva, Apollo, and 6 Muses placed atop.

 The wooden interior was designed by Giuseppe Galli Bibiena (1696–1757) and his son Carlo from Bologna in an Italian Late Baroque style.
 The auditorium was built in a bell shape and can seat roughly 500 people.
 Intricately covered in gold accents, with a trompe-l'œil ceiling, the interior may have attempted to imitate precious stones like lapis lazuli.
 Some areas of the interior are covered with painted canvas in order to avoid cracks and improve acoustics.

 The Court Loge built for the Margrave is located opposite the stage, taking up all three box stories.
 It is highly ornamented with symbols of the House of Brandenburg and is completely preserved in its original condition, except for the curtain which was taken by Napoleon's troops on their march to the 1812 Russian campaign.
 However, The Court Loge was seldom used by the art-minded margravial couple, who preferred a front-row seat.